Mike Jeffries (businessman)

+In 2023, Jeffries was named in a civil class-action lawsuit which alleged that during his tenure as CEO of the company, he engaged in sex trafficking with over 100 young men, in exchange for promises of employment for coveted modeling spots, money, and drugs.
+In October 2024, in a separate case, Jeffries was arrested and indicted by federal prosecutors on criminal charges of sex trafficking and interstate prostitution.

 Early life

 Jeffries grew up in Los Angeles, the son of Donald R. Jeffries, who owned a chain of party supply stores.
 Jeffries attended Claremont Men's College and the London School of Economics before receiving an MBA from Columbia Business School in 1968.
-In 1971, Jeffries married Susan Hansen, and they have a grown son.

 Career

 Early career

-Jeffries began his career in the fashion industry in the early 1970s.
-He started out working as a salesperson for the clothing retailer Paul Harris Stores in Nashville, Tennessee.